lklint/azure-workshop/Day 2/02 - Data/02 - Data - Steps.md

 Open the Cosmos DB Emulator Data Explorer using the Windows tray icon.
 Find the URL you just created.

+Go to your Web App in the Portal -> Configuration.
+We need to add a new application setting to allow the website to use the production configurations.

+Add the key `ASPNETCORE_ENVIRONMENT` with value `Production`.

-Check in your changes, wait for the pipeline to complate in Azure DevOps and then create a new URL on the Azure Web App instance.
+Check in your changes, wait for the pipeline to complete in Azure DevOps and then create a new URL on the Azure Web App instance.
 Inspect the data in Azure to make sure that it worked.